.png)

 Panelists Include:

-Scott Cornell, VP, National Practice Lead, Transportation and Crime & Theft Specialist
+Scott Cornell, VP, Transportation Risk & Strategy, Crime & Theft Specialist, LOGISTIQ

-Scott has been with Travelers for 24 years and currently leads the Cargo/Transportation division.
-Prior to his current role, he conducted investigations for 29 years, specializing in cargo theft and transportation, internal theft, embezzlement, and corporate investigations.
+Before starting his current role, Scott had been with Travelers for 24 years.
+Previously he conducted investigations for 29 years, specializing in cargo theft and transportation, internal theft, embezzlement, and corporate investigations.

 Scott lead the effort in creating a fully dedicated cargo theft unit for Travelers in [2005], known as the Special Investigations Group (SIG).
 He is also a co-inventor of multiple patented processes for methods and systems that provide customized risk mitigation and recovery solutions to insurance customers.
 He and the SIG team regularly partner with law enforcement and cargo task forces nationwide.
 Since 2009, the SIG team has recovered over $100 million in stolen cargo for Travelers clients.